Understanding Biomarkers for Longevity: A Comprehensive Guide

 Epigenetic Age Testing

 This revolutionary approach measures biological age based on DNA methylation patterns, providing insights into how fast you're aging compared to your chronological age.
+The most widely validated epigenetic clocks include the Horvath clock and the GrimAge clock, which correlate with mortality risk and age-related disease onset.

 Hormone Optimization